-The most popular way to get to Nazare from Lisbon is undoubtedly by driving.
+The most popular way to get to Nazare on day trips from Lisbon is undoubtedly by driving.
 The journey takes around 1 hour 25 minutes, and there are sufficient parking options in the town.

 Note that the journey involves driving on a toll road, so expect to pay around €7 in toll fees each way.

 However, if you’re anything like me, driving on the other side of the road is way too intimidating!
 Luckily, there are lots of other ways you can get to Nazare from Lisbon which don’t involve getting behind the wheel.
 Phew!